dncosta/documentation-v2/README.md

 ```

-## Capture a pre-authorized payment
+## Capture a pre-authorized payment - POST

 This API allows you to capture a payment that is pre-authorized (if you are using the `delayCapture` attribute as `true`).
 If you are using pre_authorized payments on multipayments API, you must use the accessToken from your seller to capture a payment.